My business is Franchises. Ratings. Success stories. Ideas. Work and education

 The reorientation of firms to a new marketing concept is due to a number of reasons:

-v the simultaneous entry of many firms into the market - producers of homogeneous goods, which gave rise to an aggravation competition;
+v the simultaneous entry into the market of many firms - producers of homogeneous goods, which gave rise to an aggravation competition;

 v increasing the pace of socio-economic and scientific and technological progress;

-b integrity of the company in relation to the consumer in case of claims;
+l decency of the company in relation to the consumer in case of claims;

-b consistency in actions;
+l sequence in actions;

-ь high professionalism in his field.
+a high level of professionalism in their field.

 Marketing as an economic phenomenon is characterized by two indicators:

-With fierce competition, the market loses its chaos to a certain extent.
-“The invisible hand of the market” (A. Smith) regulates the action of pre-established economic ties.
-In this case, a phenomenon called “consumer-king” arises.
-The struggle for consumers is intensifying, which forces marketers to deeply study specific potential consumers and market demands.
+With the fiercest competition, the market loses its randomness to a certain extent.
+The "invisible hand of the market" (A. Smith) regulates the action of pre-established economic relations.
+In this case, a phenomenon called "consumer-king" arises.
+The competition for the consumer is intensifying, which forces marketers to deeply study specific potential consumers and market demands.

-NON-GOVERNMENTAL EDUCATIONAL INSTITUTION
+NON-STATE EDUCATIONAL INSTITUTION

 HIGHER PROFESSIONAL EDUCATION